 Snow tubing in New England is a thrilling winter activity that is a perfect alternative for non-skiers.
 Want to try snow tubing with your family?
-One of the best places to head for a fun-for-all-ages snow tubing experience is the eight-lane Ski Butternut Tubing Center in the Berkshires of western Massachusetts.
+One of the best places to head for a fun-for-all-ages snow tubing experience is the fourteen-lane Ski Butternut Tubing Center in the Berkshires of western Massachusetts.

 Of all the winter fun activities in the Berkshires, flying down this tubing hill may prove to be your most memorable experience.
 Ski Butternut is the sort of intimate, small mountain that appeals to families, but let's face it: Skiing and snowboarding aren't for everyone, and the costs can add up quickly.
 Tubing, on the other hand, is an exhilarating and comparatively safe and affordable activity that requires no instruction, and the only gear you'll need—a snow tube—is provided.
 Hanging out in one of the ski area's two lodges, sipping cocoa and munching on homemade waffles (available weekends and holidays) can still be part of your experience, too.
+And you'll have energy left over for a visit to one of the Berkshires' other family-friendly attractions, such as the Berkshire Museum or the Norman Rockwell Museum.

 These tips for your outing will help you get the most out of riding the snow tubing hill at Ski Butternut.